Eupatorium altissimum (Tall Thoroughwort) on 9-8-18, #504-27.

 Eupatorium altissimum is a perennial plant that typically grows to 3-4 feet tall.
 The hairy stems are unbranched except for the flowering stems on top.

-I had more photos but I discovered they were Eupatorium serotinum… I will take more photos of Eupatorium altissimum on my farm in 2022.
+I had more photos but I discovered they were Eupatorium serotinum… I will take more photos of Eupatorium altissimum at some point.

 The stems can be green or have a purplish tint (Missouri Plants says tan).
 The fine hairs on the stems give them a powdery appearance.